Zelinskiy renews call for Russia to be named a 'terrorist state' after Izyum massacre

-Ukraine is continuing to exhume the around 450 bodies found in a mass grave in the newly liberated city of Izyum in the Kharkiv region, many of them showing signs of torture, after what looks like the worst mass killing of civilians in Europe since the 1995 Srebrenica massacre, itself the worst atrocity since the Nazi depredations in the Second World War.
+Ukraine is continuing to exhume the approximately 450 bodies found in a mass grave in the newly liberated city of Izyum in the Kharkiv region, many of them showing signs of torture, after what looks like the worst mass killing of civilians in Europe since the 1995 Srebrenica massacre, itself the worst atrocity since the Nazi depredations in the Second World War.

 Kyiv has accused Moscow of crimes against humanity and President Volodymyr Zelenskiy has once again called for Russia to be designated a “terrorist state”, specifically requesting the USA support Kyiv’s proposal.
-So far, Washington DC hasn’t followed through with Zelenskiy’s requests, though with yet another massacre of civilians on record, President Joe Biden may feel the pressure to take further action.
+So far, Washington hasn’t followed through with Zelenskiy’s requests, though with yet another massacre of civilians on record, President Joe Biden may feel the pressure to take further action.

-The exhumation of hundreds of corpses in Izyum continues “non-stop”, says the Ministry of Defence of Ukraine.
+The exhumation of hundreds of corpses in Izyum is continuing “non-stop”, says the Ministry of Defence of Ukraine.

-Izyum fell to Russian forces on April 1 but was retaken by Ukrainian forces during the Kharkiv counteroffensive earlier this month.
+Izyum fell to Russian forces on April 1 but was retaken by Ukrainian forces during the Kharkiv counter-offensive earlier this month.
 The discovery of hundreds of mutilated bodies and six torture chambers has shocked the world, with the UN High Commissioner for Human Rights requesting a team be sent to confirm Kyiv’s accusations that civilians are amongst the victims.

 "To date, 450 dead and buried have been found in Izyum.
-But there are still separate graves where many tortured people are buried – whole families...
-All this is in Izyum, in those pits...
+But there are still separate graves where many tortured people are buried – whole families ...
+All this is in Izyum, in those pits ...
 Just bodies thrown in there," Zelenskiy said, reported Ukrinform.

-The actual number of dead is expected to be higher than even the Bucha massacre during the Russian occupation of Kyiv Oblast from February to April.
+The actual number of dead is expected to be higher than even the Bucha massacre, committed during the Russian occupation of Kyiv Oblast from February to April.
 At least 458 civilians were killed in Bucha and a total of 1,300 bodies were found in the whole of the Kyiv region.
 The atrocity resulted in further sanctions and Russia’s expulsion from the UN Human Rights Council.
 Amongst the bodies found in Izyum, several had their hands tied behind their back, whilst at least one was buried with a rope around their neck.

 “Each day, injuries are being recorded and bodies are being reburied.
 It will take many long and exhausting hours for investigators to reveal the magnitude of the genocide perpetrated by Russian murderers,” wrote the Ministry of Defence of Ukraine on Twitter.